 - CEA Capacity Conversion Entry Adjustment

-These charge types are effective from the 1st March 2018 and so will appear on the February 2018 invoice.
+These charge types were effective from 1st March 2018.

 Thank you for your feedback